Texas Tech University

 Compensation Objectives

-It is our objective to establish and maintain a compensation system that will:
+It is the university's objective to establish and maintain a compensation system that will:

-• Provide uniform methods of establishing and applying salary rates, and to facilitate the employment, classification, and promotion of employees
+• Provide uniform methods of establishing and applying salary rates, and facilitate the employment, classification, and promotion of employees.

 The compensation policy is to:

-• Establish wage and salary ranges that reflect the value of the various jobs, as determined by a formal system of continuing job evaluation and review, taking into account the duties and level of responsibility of each job
+• Establish wage and salary ranges that reflect the value of the various jobs, as determined by a formal system of continuous job evaluation and review, taking into account the duties and level of responsibility of each job;

-• Encourage superior performance by adjusting the pay rate of each employee on the basis of the quality of individual performance, as determined by a systematic program of performance evaluation
+• Encourage superior performance by adjusting the salary rate of each employee on the basis of the quality of individual performance, as determined by a systematic program of performance evaluation;

-• Ensure that consistent and equitable compensation practices are maintained across System institutions
+• Ensure that consistent and equitable compensation practices are maintained across TTU;

-• Ensure that supervisory employees are responsible for integrating the System's commitment to Affirmative Action and Equal Employment Opportunity in recruitment, promotion, and compensation evaluation actions
+• Ensure that supervisory employees are responsible for integrating TTU's commitment to Affirmative Action and Equal Employment Opportunity in recruitment, promotion, and compensation evaluation actions;

-• Ensure compensation is not influenced by race, color, religion, gender, age, national origin, protected veteran status, or any other protected classes, categories or characteristics
+• Ensure compensation is not influenced by race, color, religion, sex (including pregnancy), sexual orientation, gender identity, age, national origin, disability, genetic information, status as a protected veteran, or any other legally protected class, category, or characteristic; and

 Pay Plan Structure